true-north-partners/analytics-env-set-up/README.md

    - Cloning of [jupyter-starter-kit](https://bitbucket.org/ghb-credit-risk/jupyter-starter-kit/src) repository.
    - Creation of jupyter shortcuts

-Let's look at this is practice below:
+Let's look at this in practice below

 ![](./demo.gif)